Product Research Tips: 10 Tactics From Six-Figure Dropshippers

 Jessica: In product research tip number nine, Andreas and Alexander talk about how to analyze Facebook Ads to tell if a product has potential.

 Andreas: What I would suggest is to look for products where you will sell them.
 Look on Facebook for products.
-For example, you go on Facebook and you type in “fitness” or “body” or something else, and a little text part like “get yours now” or “50% off”, and there you will find a lot of ads with different products.
+For example, you type in “fitness” or “body” or something else, and a little text part like “get yours now” or “50% off”, and there you will find a lot of ads with different products.
 And then you look under engagement.
 If there is an ad with 10,000 likes, or with 1, 2, 3, 5 million views, then somebody has paid for it, and people only pay for it if it’s worth it.

 And then you see, okay, this product is working, you can open the store in the background, you see, okay how is it advertised?
 What is the bundle?
 How is it priced?
 How do they do it?
 And then do it similarly, don’t copy it.
 Copying is not allowed, yeah?
 Do it similarly, do it better.
 Do it better than your competitor.
-And so, we’ll find really nice products on Facebook.
+And so, we’ll find really nice products.

 Alexander: It’s important to check the comments because if the comments are over one year old, it doesn’t work.
 It’s over.
 But when they are two days old or one day old or a few hours old, then the ad is running.
 It’s online and he sells it the whole time.
 Yeah.